 Your recovery will vary depending on the type of surgery performed.
 When you wake up from surgery, it is normal to experience some bruising, swelling and general discomfort.
 After the mastectomy, most patients are required stay in the hospital overnight.
 We will provide you with specific aftercare instructions before you leave the hospital.

 You will need to wear a special surgical bra for the first few weeks.
 Prescription pain medication and antibiotics will also be provided to minimize discomfort and your risk of a post-surgical infection.
 You can gradually begin resuming light physical activity right away, but you should plan on at least of few weeks off from work and one month off before resuming normal routines.
 Rigorous physical activity should avoided for four to six weeks.

 We will discuss all risks associated with breast reconstruction with you prior to surgery so that you can make an informed decision.
 It is important to note that all surgical procedures carry the risk of bleeding, infection, poor healing and adverse reaction to anesthesia.
 Risks specifically associated with reconstruction include partial or complete loss of sensation.
 Breast implants also carry the risk of implant malfunction or capsular contracture.

-Our plastic surgeons have over 75 years of combined experience in cosmetic plastic surgery.
-If you’re ready to learn more about breast reconstruction, please contact our office in Raleigh to schedule a consultation.
-Use the email form to send a question or call (919) 785-0505 and ask to speak with our nurses.
+Our plastic surgeons have over 75 years of combined experience in plastic & reconstructive surgery.
+If you’re ready to learn more about breast reconstruction, please contact our office to schedule a consultation.
+If you are a new reconstruction patient, we typically need a referral from your breast surgeon.
+Use the email form to send a question or call (919) 785-0505.